Anum29/Fashion-MNIST-CNN-Pytorch/README.md

 ## General Information

 The default code runs on relu activation function with learning rate 0.1.
-One test data batch is a  tensor of shape: .
-This means we have 1000 examples of 28x28 pixels in grayscale (i.e. no rgb channels, hence the one).
+We have 1000 examples of 28x28 pixels in grayscale (i.e. no rgb channels, hence the one).
 We can plot the test output.
 ```
 with torch.no_grad():
   output = network(test_data)